virgilianshailer/AutoMusic/README.md

 **"No UNETLoader info found" after clicking 🔄**
 - Make sure the ACE Step custom nodes are installed in ComfyUI (`TextEncodeAceStepAudio1.5`, `EmptyAceStep1.5LatentAudio`, `UNETLoader`)

+**Stable Audio 3.0 engine produces nothing / errors**
+- Confirm `stable_audio_3_medium.safetensors` and the CLIP file `t5gemma_b_b_ul2.safetensors` are present in ComfyUI and that the names match your **SA3 Checkpoint** setting
+- SA3 is text-only — BPM/key/time-signature controls are intentionally hidden when SA3 is the music engine; describe tempo and mood directly in the scene text instead

 **Music generates but sounds wrong**
 - Try enabling **LLM picks BPM / key / time sig** for more contextually appropriate parameters
 - Increase **Steps** (try 20–30) for higher quality at the cost of generation time